zalando/tailor/README.md

 # Benchmark

 To start running benchmark execute `npm run benchmark` and wait for couple of seconds to see the results.

+# Changelog

+* 1.0.0
+    * Introduced HTML compatible parser
+    * Partial templates using slots

+* 0.2.7
+    * Fixed the issue with mutating context

+* 0.2.6
+    * Increase listeners for concurrent handlers on stream

+* 0.2.5
+    * Allow context to override fragment attributes

+* 0.2.4
+    * Allow to override status code from templates